Objecting to planning proposals

 Consultation and our decision

 Once the advertising period has ended, the planner will begin assessing objections.
 Simple issues will be resolved through informal discussions.
-You may be asked to attend a consultation meeting to address more complex issues.
+You may be asked to participate in a consultation meeting to address more complex issues.

 The applicant may be required to make changes and liaise with objectors in order to satisfy the requirements of all parties.